Welcome to Third Grade!

 Welcome to the 3rd grade website!
 Below you will find curriculum highlights for each of the subject areas in 3rd grade.
 This site will be updated at the beginning of each month, so please visit again.

-Math: During the month of January we will wrap up Unit 4: Measurement & Geometry and begin Unit 5: Frctions.
+Math: During the month of March we will wrap up Unit 6: More Operations.
+We will then begin Unit 7:

 Our learning objectives are: